Our Board of Directors

 William F Micheo MD

 Dr Micheo is the professor and chair and sports medicine fellowship director at the University of Puerto Rico School of Medicine, Department of PM&R and Sports Medicine in Río Piedras, Puerto Rico.
 His clinical expertise includes sports medicine, management of pain and musculoskeletal injury, and electrodiagnostic medicine.
 He holds subspecialty certification in sports medicine and pain medicine and is also a diplomate of the American Board of Neuromuscular and Electrodiagnostic Medicine.
-Dr Micheo is the AAPMR's liaison to the International Society of Physical and Rehabilitation Medicine and a member of the board of directors of the Puerto Rico Sports Medicine Federation.
+Dr Micheo is a member of the board of directors of the Puerto Rico Sports Medicine Federation.

 James A Sliwa DO